 Defining the term - “Smart Home”

-A Smart Home is a dwelling that provides its home owners comfort, security, energy efficiency (low operating costs) and convenience with a simple click of a button or may also be a combination of.
-It makes human lives easier and even helps people with disabilities live as fully as they can.
+A Smart Home is a dwelling that provides the home owners comfort, security, energy efficiency (low operating costs) and convenience with a simple click of a button.
+It makes your life easier and even helps people with disabilities live to the fullest.

-“Smart Home” is the term used to define a residence or a dwelling area that has appliances, devices, lighting, heating, air conditioning, TVs, computers, entertainment audio & video systems, security, and camera systems that are capable of communicating with one another and can be controlled remotely by a time schedule, from any room in the home, as well as remotely from any location in the world by phone or internet.
+“Smart Home” is the term used to define a residence or a dwelling area that has appliances, devices, lighting, heating, air conditioning, TVs, computers, entertainment audio & video systems, security, and camera systems.
+These are appliances or devices that are capable of communicating with one another and can be controlled remotely by a time schedule, from any room in the home, as well as remotely from any location in the world by phone or internet.

 Benefits of having a Smart Home

-Installation of smart products give the home and its occupants various benefits — the same benefits that technology and personal computing have brought to us over the past 30 years — convenience and savings of time, money and energy.
+Installation of smart products give the home and its occupants various benefits.
+These are the same benefits that technology and personal computing have brought to us over the past 30 years — convenience and savings of time, money and energy.

 Most homes do not have these appliances and systems built into them, therefore the most common and affordable approach is for the homeowner to retrofit smart products into their own finished home.